makinaro/travel-itenerary/README.md

 ## APP DEV FINAL PROJECT -
 A simple travel itinerary web app called Grand-Line.
-Our goal is to make trip planning experience more convinient, intuitive, and stress-free.
-We aim to privide users with an easy-to-use platform that simplifies the process of organizing every detail of their journeys, allowing them to plan with confidence and ease.
+Our goal is to make the trip planning experience more convenient, intuitive, and stress-free.
+We aim to provide users with an easy-to-use platform that simplifies the process of organizing every detail of their journeys, allowing them to plan with confidence and ease.

 ________________________________________________________________
 ### STEPS ON SETTING UP THE PROJECT: